-Hertfordshire County Council will do as much as possible to prevent applications being made from fraudulent addresses.
+Hertfordshire County Council and the Inclusive Multi Academy Trust will do as much as possible to prevent applications being made from fraudulent addresses.

 Address evidence is frequently requested, monitored and checked and school places will be withdrawn when false information is deliberately provided.
-Hertfordshire County Council will take action in the following circumstances:
+Hertfordshire County Council and the Inclusive Multi Academy Trust will take action in the following circumstances:

-- When a child's application address does not match the address of that child at their current school; - When a child lives at a different address to the applicant; - When the applicant does not have parental responsibility; - When a family move shortly after the closing date of applications when one or more of the following applies: - o The family has moved to a property from which their application was less likely to be successful; - o The family has returned to an existing property; - o The family lived in rented accommodation for a short period of time (anything less than a year) over the application period; - o Council tax information shows a different residence at the time of application. - When a child starts at the allocated school and their address is different from the address used at the time of application.
+- When a child's application address does not match the address of that child at their current school; - When a child lives at a different address to the applicant; - When the applicant does not have parental responsibility; - When a family move shortly after the closing date of applications when one or more of the following applies: - o The family has moved to a property from which their application was less likely to be successful; - o The family has returned to an existing property; - o The family lived in rented accommodation for a short period of time (anything less than a year) over the application period: - o Council tax information shows a different residence at the time of application.

+• When a child starts at the allocated school and their address is different from the address used at the time of application.